nebularg/Skada/.github/README.md

 When you first start using Skada, there will be a window created by default.
-This window can be extensively customized in Skada's configuration panel; click the little cog icon to access a menu, and then click Configure.
+This window can be extensively customized in Skada's configuration panel; click the little cog icon to access a menu, and then click _Configure_.
 Depending on your user interface, there may also be a minimap button allowing quick access to this menu.

 Skada supports multiple windows.
-To create a new window, click Windows in the addon's configuration panel.
-There are three built-in types of windows - Bar, Inline, and Data text.
-Bar is the classic damage meter window, and is very customizable.
-Inline shows the meter in a horizontal line, which can be useful for integration in custom user interfaces.
-Data text shows just one item at a time, and can also be displayed by any LDB display addon, such as Titan Panel, ChocolateBar, or ElvUI.
+To create a new window, click _Windows_ in the addon's configuration panel.
+There are three built-in types of windows - Bar, Inline, and Data text. _Bar_ is the classic damage meter window, and is very customizable. _Inline_ shows the meter in a horizontal line, which can be useful for integration in custom user interfaces. _Data text_ shows just one item at a time, and can also be displayed by any LDB display addon, such as Titan Panel, ChocolateBar, or ElvUI.